Abhishek-Real11/WebsiteBackend/README.md

 # Node.js-Express-With-MYSQL
-This is a demo for node.js express (jade) with mysql
+This is a backend api using node.js express with mysql

 ## Blog
 [Node.js - Express + MYSQL]